Release Notes

 Platform

-• On April 9, 2025, Google will deprecate the Vertex text-bison AI model, which SQL Assistant for Data Quality uses for the "beta path" option.
+• On April 9, 2025, Google will deprecate the Vertex text-bison AI model, which SQL Assistant for Data Quality uses for the "preview path" option.
 To continue using SQL Assistant for Data Quality, you must switch to the "platform path," which requires an integration with Collibra Platform.
 For more information about how to configure the platform path, go to About SQL Assistant for Data Quality.

 • We removed support for Kafka streaming.